 The good news for those of you reading this – whether you are affected by MS, have a loved one who is affected, or are simply generally interested – is that the life expectancy for most people with MS is often normal, or close to normal.
 There are many pharmaceutical treatments available, although matching them to the individual patient can be challenging and some may have serious side effects.
 More recently comes the understanding from alternative approaches that include lifestyle changes.
 Most notably, diet, supplements and exercise, may help moderate or even reverse symptoms, prevent flares, and complement or reduce the need for pharmaceuticals.

 Check out our food spotlight on MS to learn more about which foods may be the best or worst for your symptoms!

 Connecting you with available resources

 Back to basics – brush up on general MS information

-If you’ve reached this page and read this far along, chances are high that you already have at least some background knowledge about MS; but it can’t hurt to brush up on the basics.
+If you’ve reached this page and read this far along, chances are high that you already have at least some background knowledge about MS. However, it can’t hurt to brush up on the basics.
 The following pages each provide a comprehensive overview of MS:

 - National MS Society: What is MS?

 - Differentiate between types of MS, peruse the FAQs, and more.

 - Cleveland Clinic: Disease Management – MS